-The Age UK Sunderland’s Living Well Link Service is part of 5 new Community Integrated Locality Teams providing care and support in and through local communities of Sunderland.
+The Age UK Sunderland’s Living Well Link Service is part of 5 Community Integrated Locality Teams providing care and support in and through local communities of Sunderland.

 There is a dedicated Living Well Link worker in each integrated team linking older people to services within their local community.
 The Living Well Link service will provide older people with support to promote health and wellbeing whilst reducing loneliness and isolation.

-The aim of the Living Well Link Service is to put older people living in Sunderland in personal control of their health and well-being.
-Living Well Link Workers are working closely with Community Matrons, District Nurses and Social workers within the integrated teams to ensure older people with long-term health issues receive personalised, integrated care and support to live independent lives.
-Within the teams there is also support for Carers via Sunderland Carers centre.
+The aim of the Living Well Link Service is to put older people living in Sunderland in personal control of their health and wellbeing.
+Living Well Link Workers are working closely with Community Matrons, District Nurses and Social workers within the integrated teams to ensure older people with long term health issues receive personalised, integrated care and support to live independent lives.
+Within the teams there is also support for carers via Sunderland Carers centre.